 Measuring your child and getting the correct size of bike for them can be tricky.
 Some people use wheel size, age or inside leg measurement to work it out, but we find that your child’s height is the best way to calculate what bike will fit them correctly.

 Height is the most universally understood measurement.
 It’s simple.
 You get your child to stand against a wall, put a book or similar on their head at ninety degrees to the wall and mark it off.
 Then measure from the ground to the mark and you have their height.
 Dead easy, and a very accurate method.
-We tell people to make the measurement with their child wearing shoes, because no one rides a bike barefooted… do they!?
+We tell people to make the measurement with their child in bear feet.
+Obviously, no one rides a bike without shoes, but it's the most accurate way to get a consistent measurement!

 This measurement then allows you to match a bike to your child’s height.
 Our design team have access to lot's of ergonomic and anthropometric data for children's sizing and many key dimensions such as leg and arm length can be calculated by knowing the child's age and height.
 This has all been taken into account when designing and sizing our bikes - so of you get the right bike for your child's height, the key dimensions for reach, wheelbase and standover etc will all be right.
 Each bike can then be individually 'tweaked' for the child, by adjusting bar height and moving the saddle back or forward (and or course up and down).
 Then with our PINTO and SKØG bikes the frames and gearing grow proportionally as the child grows.